<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=322836955126994&amp;ev=PageView&amp;noscript=1">

 Financing Your Commercial Solar Project

-It's essential to carefully evaluate the pros and cons of each financing option based on the unique needs and circumstances of your business.
+It's essential to carefully evaluate each financing option's pros and cons based on your business's unique needs and circumstances.
 Factors such as available capital, tax implications, long-term cost savings, and clean energy goals should all be considered.

 Commercial solar funding options are diverse and offer organizations flexibility in aligning their financial goals with clean energy initiatives.
-Whether it's through cash/loan, lease, SSA/PPA, or public financing, businesses can leverage these options to realize immediate and long-term financial benefits while making a positive impact on the environment.
-With careful consideration and expert guidance, your organization can find the right financing model that suits your unique needs and paves the way towards a more sustainable future.
+Whether through cash/loan, lease, SSA/PPA, or public financing, businesses can leverage these options to realize immediate and long-term financial benefits while positively impacting the environment.
+With careful consideration and expert guidance, your organization can find the right financing model that suits your unique needs and paves the way toward a more sustainable future.

-If you've been thinking about adding solar to your commercial operation, or want to learn how solar can help your business and its energy goals, we invite you to schedule a consultation with a member of our commercial solar team.
-Not quite ready for a consultation, but want to learn more?
-Download our free commercial solar guide, "Is Solar Right for Your Organization?"
+Suppose you've been thinking about adding solar to your commercial operation or want to learn how solar can help your business and its energy goals.
+In that case, we invite you to schedule a consultation with a member of our commercial solar team.
+Do you need more time for a consultation but want to learn more?
+Contact us today!

 This blog has been updated from its original publication date of 10/20/2020 to reflect current funding options.